sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 	</div>

 	!!! warning
-		To avoid shorts or damaging the GPSDO, verify the wiring with the labels on the back of the enclosure.
+		To avoid shorts or damaging the GNSSDO, verify the wiring with the labels on the back of the enclosure.